Safety and Loss Prevention

 6. I have a complicated or non-standard scenario.
 Who should I contact to identify what I need to do?

-Please feel free to contact either your campus point of contact or the UC Center of Excellence on UAS Safety.
+Please contact either your campus point of contact or the UC Center of Excellence on UAS Safety.
 We will work to ensure that there is a path forward for you to conduct your flight activity.
 We have experience with international UAS regulations, public agency airworthiness certification, night-time operations, airspace authorizations, DOT foreign national operator permits and agricultural spraying certificates to name a few.